Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

 \begin{example} Consider the following instance of~\eqref{prog:SDP}:

-Clearly, $\overline x = [0;0;0;0;0]$ is an optimal solution, and $\overline y = \Diago(0,0,0,-1)$ is a corresponding Lagrange multiplier.
-Using Lemma~\ref{lemma:W-SOC-W-SRCQ-char}, one can verify that both the W-SOC and W-SRCQ hold at $(\overline x, \overline y)$, whereas the SOSC and SRCQ do not hold (and consequently, neither do the S-SOSC nor the constraint nondegeneracy).
-Therefore, by~\cite[Proposition~5]{feng2025quadratically}, $\mU_0$ and $\mU_\mI$, the commonly used generalized Jacobians of $F$, are degenerate, which compromises the stability and fast convergence of standard semismooth Newton methods.
-Moreover, let
+Clearly, $\overline{x} = (0,0,0,0,0)^\top$ is an optimal solution with a corresponding Lagrange multiplier $\overline{y} = \operatorname{Diag}(0,0,0,-1)$.
+Direct verification confirms that both the W-SOC and W-SRCQ hold at $(\overline{x}, \overline{y})$, whereas the SOSC and SRCQ fail.
+Consequently, neither the S-SOSC nor constraint nondegeneracy holds.
+As shown in~\cite[Proposition~5]{feng2025quadratically}, this causes the standard generalized Jacobians $\mathcal{U}_0$ and $\mathcal{U}_{\mathcal{I}}$ of $F$ to be degenerate, severely compromising the stability of standard semismooth Newton methods.
+Moreover, considering the perturbation trajectory